What are the requirements for a football scholarship in the USA?

 Many dream of going to the United States as a soccer player.
 Combined with certification, young talents are attracted to colleges and universities in the United States to advance their careers as players on university teams.
-But what should I bring with me as a player for the scholarship dream to come true?
+But what do I have to bring as a player for the scholarship dream to come true?

 We spoke to Jan Driessen, founder and managing director of employment agency Soccerships, to get to the truth about the magic of “Football Scholarship”.
 For example, four players moved on their own to the West this summer.
 Jan Driessen can explain why talented players are in high demand.